useblocks/groundwork/README.rst

 groundwork enables applications to activate and deactivate plugins during runtime and to control dynamic plugin behaviors like plugin status, used signals, registered commands and much more.

-The functionality of plugins can easily be extended by the usage of inheritable patterns.
+The functionality of plugins can easily be extended by using inheritable patterns.
 Thus, groundwork supports developers with time-saving solutions for:

     * Command line interfaces